Introducing pandas

 Assigning to variables

-We can assign the dataframe to a variable to make it easier to access.
+We can assign the dataframe to a variable so we don’t need to load it every time we want to access it.
 As we saw in the previous lesson, we use a single equals sign to assign an object to a variable.
 The variable name should be short and descriptive.
 By convention, variable names in Python use snake_case (that is, lower case with individual words separated by underscores).

 35549 rows × 9 columns